TimeChimp

 Phase 1: Product Design & Systems

 When the lead designer left, I took over product innovation.
-The Mobile App became my focus because it was genuinely problematic—buggy, didn't scale to different screen sizes, felt disconnected from the web experience.
+The Mobile App became my focus — buggy, didn't scale to different screen sizes, felt disconnected from the web experience.
 Users noticed, and not in a good way.
+I led the redesign from research through delivery: customer interviews, usability testing, iteration.
+App store ratings went from below 4.0 to 4.2.

 Phase 2: Defining the brand

-Brand formalization: I led the effort to define our Mission, Vision, and Purpose.
-We threw a brand relaunch party and I built an internal learning hub in Notion to centralize everything.
+Brand formalization: I led the effort to define our Mission, Vision, and Purpose — not as a top-down exercise, but through workshops and cross-team input.
+The goal was a brand that people internally could believe in and externally could feel.
+We threw a brand relaunch party and I built an internal learning hub in Notion to centralize everything — guidelines, tone of voice, visual standards — so the brand didn't live in one person's head.

-This phase taught me skills I hadn't planned on—videography, photography, public speaking.
+This phase also taught me skills I hadn't planned on like videography, photography, and public speaking.
 How to pitch ideas clearly and inspire a team when the path forward isn't obvious yet.

 Phase 3: Marketing infrastructure